3stacks/lukeboyle.com/blog-posts/2020/08/do-not-trust-google.md

 ability to manipulate political opinion, but in my opinion Google is a much more insidious company with far greater potential for abuse.
 Google is the [largest advertising platform](https://www.investopedia.com/news/facebook-google-digital-ad-market-share-drops-amazon-climbs/) by a significant margin (accounting for 36.3% of advertising in the U.S. with Facebook trailing at 19.3%).
 At the end of the day, if you delete your Facebook account, what are you really missing out on?
-Photos of friends and family members, easy access to chat, and heavily biased news (CITATION NEEDED).

-Google (or more specifically Alphabet Inc.) owns the largest search engine (Google.com), the largest video streaming platform (Youtube), and the most-used smartphone operating system (Android)
+Google (or more specifically Alphabet Inc.) owns the largest search engine (Google.com), the largest video streaming platform (Youtube), and the most-used smartphone operating system (Android).
 You might ask, "What's wrong with that?
 Sounds like they're just very successful at what they do".
 Well, let's break down those three markets (Search, Streaming, Mobile).

 ![The classic Google slogan "Don't be evil", except the end of the "don't" is crossed out so it says "Do be evil"](/blog-posts/images/do-not-trust-google/do-be-evil.jpg)